-As of December 31, 1998, we had outstanding options to purchase 2,863,916 shares of common stock under the LLC Option Plan at a weighted average exercise price of \$4.55 per share.
+As of December 31, 1999, we had outstanding options to purchase 2,153,797 shares of Common Stock under the LLC Option Plan at a weighted average exercise price of \$4.59 per share.

 Stock Incentive Plan.
 Manhattan's 1998 Stock Incentive Plan (the "Stock Incentive Plan") was adopted by the Board of Directors and approved by our shareholders in February 1998.
-As adopted, up to 5,000,000 shares of common stock (subject to adjustment in the event of stock splits and other similar events), less the number of shares issued under the LLC Option Plan, could be issued pursuant to stock options and other stock incentives granted under the Stock Incentive Plan.
-In August 1998, the Board of Directors amended the Stock Incentive Plan, subject to approval by our shareholders, to increase by 1,000,0000 the number of shares which can be issued pursuant to stock options and other stock incentives granted under the Stock Incentive Plan.
-As of December 31, 1998, we had outstanding options or other stock incentives to acquire 2,385,270 shares of common stock under the Stock Incentive Plan at a weighted average exercise price of \$13.46 per share.
+As amended, up to 9,000,000 shares of Common Stock (subject to adjustment in the event of stock splits and other similar events), less the number of shares issued under the LLC Option Plan, can be issued pursuant to stock options and other stock incentives granted under the Stock Incentive Plan.
+As of December 31, 1999, we had outstanding options or other stock incentives to acquire 4,869,569 shares of Common Stock under the Stock Incentive Plan at a weighted average exercise price of \$7.98 per share.
+At December 31, 1999, 1,556,721 shares are available for future grant.